 - Specifications of all ingredients, additives, and processing aids used to make certified products

 - A process flow description and related quality control measures

-Consider what other certification or quality programmes you already operate.
-There may exist overlap or synergies between those and the FoodChain ID Vegetarian, Plant-Based and Vegan Standard requirements, enabling you to gain efficiencies across programmes.
+Consider what other certification or quality programs you already operate.
+There may exist overlap or synergies between those and the FoodChain ID Vegetarian, Plant-Based and Vegan Standard requirements, enabling you to gain efficiencies across programs.